This project has received funding from the European Union’s Horizon 2020 research and innovation program under grant agreement No. 868213

 Ventricular Tachycardia

 Ventricular tachycardia (VT) is a fast heart rhythm disorder that arises from improper electrical activity in the ventricles of the heart.
 When this happens, the heart may not be able to pump enough blood to the body and lungs because the chambers are beating so fast that they don't have enough time to fill properly.
+VT is responsible for most of the sudden cardiac deaths in the United States, at an estimated rate of 300,000 deaths per year1,2.

 1. Out-of-hospital cardiac arrest surveillance --- Cardiac Arrest Registry to Enhance Survival (CARES), United States, October 1, 2005-- December 31, 2010; MMWR Survival Summ.
 2011 Jul 29.
 60 (8):1-19.
 McNally B, et al.